The responsibilities of a GSA Representative

 - Representatives are required to hold a departmental meeting once per year at which they should discuss with their fellow graduate students suggestions and concerns.
 The representatives should provide an overview of the GSA (our goals, accomplishments, works in progress) and find out what issues students would like to see us address.
 Please see our GSA Department Meeting Guide for more information.

 - From time to time, representatives are asked to forward messages to the graduate students in their department.

-The time commitment required of a GSA representative is about one hour per week or two hours every two weeks.
-The General Assembly Meetings are held once every two weeks and last about an hour and the internal committee meetings are held once every two weeks and typically last less than an hour.
+The time commitment required of a GSA representative is about three hours every two weeks.
+The General Assembly Meetings are held once every two weeks and last about an hour and a half and the remainder of the time is spent with one of the internal committees completing a project.

 GSA Representative Information Packet 2014-2015

 The representative information packet contains information on the following topics:

 - More specific information regarding the role of GSA representatives, such as guidelines for holding departmental meetings and other possible responsibilities